zhangxiaomei-open/zhangxiaomei-open.github.io/_pages/about.md

 News!
 ======
+* Apr.
+2024: One paper on 6DoF Face Pose Estimation is accepted by IEEE Transactions on Multimedia (TMM).
+* Mar.
+2024: Our 3DDFAv3 Paper “3D Face Reconstruction with the Geometric Guidance of Facial Part Segmentation” is accepted by CVPR 2024 (Highlight).
 * Mar.
 2024: We won the WACV 2024 Face Recognition Challenge in the Era of Synthetic Data (FRCSyn).
 Congrats to all collaborators!
 * Dec.
 2023: We won the Best Paper 1st Runner Up in CCBR 2023.
 Congrats to YangTe!
 * Oct.
 2023: I am awarded the IAPR Young Biometrics Investigator Award (**YBIA**).
 Thanks IAPR TC4 committee [<a href="https://iapr-tc4.org/awards/">Link</a>].